 - Develop a marketing and promotional strategy that differentiates the offerings of the Southern Circuit: The elements that make it unique include the attributes that differentiate the region from Northern Tanzania and other destinations in East Africa focused on wildlife and culture.
 This uniqueness is what needs to be highlighted to ensure the brand resonates with the right target audiences.

-- Secure industry buy-in of the marketing strategy: With an industry buy-in marketing strategy within Tanzania to ensure private sector partners activate the strategy, amplify marketing messages, and sell the Southern Circuit.
+- Secure industry buy-in of the marketing strategy: To ensure private sector partners activate the strategy, amplify marketing messages, and sell the Southern Circuit.

 - Build local capacity: Through building relationships within the Tanzania Tourist Board and the partners in the region to work collaboratively to communicate with and attract markets.